 CEO Balu Balakrishnan discusses Power Integrations' 600 kW solar array.

-Earth Day 2014: PI employees plant trees at Alma Academy in San Jose
+Earth Day 2015: PI employees volunteering at City Forest in San Jose

 Message from CEO Balu Balakrishnan